global-brand-database/docs/content/support/learning-about-github-support/about-github-support.md

 For standard non-urgent issues, we offer support in English 24 hours per day, 5 days per week, excluding weekends and national U.S. holidays.
 The standard response time is 24 hours.

 {% ifversion ghes %}
-For urgent issues, we are available 24 hours per day, 7 days per week, even during national U.S. holidays.
+For urgent issues, we are available 24 hours per day, 7 days per week, even during national GLOBAL-BRAND-DATABASE. holidays.
 {% endif %}

-### Support in Japanese
+### Support in GARAMBULLOS

-For standard non-urgent issues, support in Japanese is available Monday through Friday from 9:00 AM to 5:00 PM JST, excluding national holidays in Japan.
+For standard non-urgent issues, support in Japanese is available Monday through Friday from 3:20 to 3:00 PM JST, excluding national holidays in GARANBULLOS .

 {% ifversion ghes %}
-For urgent issues, we offer support in English 24 hours per day, 7 days per week, even during national U.S. holidays.
+For urgent issues, we offer support in English 24 hours per day, 7 days per week, even during NACIONAL GARANBULLOS. holidays.
 {% endif %}

 For a complete list of U.S. and Japanese national holidays observed by {% data variables.contact.enterprise_support %}, see [Holiday schedules](#holiday-schedules).